Kerry Elaine Robinson Pledge

 She was preceded in death by her parents, Carl and Nancy Robinson of Humboldt, Tenn.,

-Mrs. Pledge was preceded in death by her husband, is s Timothy K. Pledge of Jackson, Tenn.; is survived by one son, Carson Lane Pledge of Jackson; two sisters, Carla Reynolds (husband Dale) of Humboldt and Cynthia Green of Gadsden, Tenn.; seven nieces and nephews; and many beloved grand-nieces, nephews, cousins, family and friends.
+Mrs. Pledge is survived her husband, Timothy K. Pledge of Jackson, Tenn.; one son, Carson Lane Pledge of Jackson; two sisters, Carla Reynolds (husband Dale) of Humboldt and Cynthia Green of Gadsden, Tenn.; seven nieces and nephews; and many beloved grand-nieces, nephews, cousins, family and friends.

 Visitation and funeral services were held for Mrs. Pledge at Crossroads Assembly of God Church on October 22, 2021 at 11 a.m. with Rev. Joel Pledge officiating.